mrxten/XamEffects/README.md

 </ContentPage>
 ```

 Why view, not effect like other features?
-Firstly I planned made it.
+Firstly I planned to do this.
 For iOS there are no problems, but for Android for clipping to rounded corners need override DispatchDraw from native view, that isn't possible from effect.

 ## EffectsConfig